judsonlmoore/friendsofkyrgyzstan.org/_posts/2017-11-13-my-peace-corps-legacy.md

 In my writing, I strived to compliment the skills and achievement of the medical teams, who were indeed great.
 However, they had very limited resources to work with.
 The purpose of my article was more to shine a light on the awful conditions of Kyrgyzstan's top surgical center in hopes that it might be **a contributing factor to future improvements**.
 My article was even [translated into Russian and posted on the local news site, Kloop Media](https://kloop.kg/blog/2013/04/29/kak-amerikanets-perezhil-appenditsit-v-bishkeke).

-{% cloudinary {{ site.url }}/assets/images/2020/05/Appendectomy-at-Bishkeks-Natonal-Surgical-Center-049.jpg alt="Judson recovering in a Bishkek hospital bed after having an appendectomy in Bishkek." cloudinary="Judson recovering in a Bishkek hospital bed after having an appendectomy in Bishkek." %}
+{% cloudinary /assets/images/2020/05/Appendectomy-at-Bishkeks-Natonal-Surgical-Center-049.jpg alt="Judson recovering in a Bishkek hospital bed after having an appendectomy in Bishkek." cloudinary="Judson recovering in a Bishkek hospital bed after having an appendectomy in Bishkek." %}

 This week, my old doctor shared with me the news that **something indeed did happen** as a result of my reporting.